 From david-skills

 Systematically reduce codebase disorder without breaking existing behavior.
-Your job is not to add features — it is to identify high-entropy areas and make them lower-entropy through safe, incremental refactoring.
+Identify high-entropy areas and lower entropy through safe, incremental refactoring.
+Prioritize obviously high-entropy areas over minor style issues.

 Systematically reduce codebase disorder without breaking existing behavior.
-Your job is not to add features — it is to identify high-entropy areas and make them lower-entropy through safe, incremental refactoring.
+Identify high-entropy areas and lower entropy through safe, incremental refactoring.
+Prioritize obviously high-entropy areas over minor style issues.

 | Axis | What it means | Typical symptoms |